About Kala Brand Music Co.™

 What does “Kala” mean?

-“Kala” is a Hawaiian word meaning “good fortune.”
+“Kala” is a Hawaiian word meaning free, release, or unburden.
 However, like many Hawaiian words, it historically has had many different meanings and uses.

 Where is Kala located?

 Kala was founded and is based today out of the city of Petaluma, California, just an hour north of San Francisco.
-We also have warehouses in Honolulu, HI and Ashland, VA.
+We also have warehouses in Honolulu, Hawaii and Ashland, Virginia.
+In 2024, Kala Brand Music UK, Ltd. was established in Wales to better serve the UK.

 What does Kala do?